Use the Cometly API to send events from all your data sources to Cometly.

 Content-Type: application/json

-As of right now, we only have one endpoint which allows the posting of an event to our tracking engine.
+We only have one endpoint which allows the posting of an event to our tracking engine.

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.